-Investment Valuation and Income Recognition - Investments are reported at fair value.
+Investment Valuation and Income Recognition - Investments are reported at fair value except for the investment in insurance contract, which is valued at contract value (Note 5).
 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 See Note 4 for discussion of fair value measurements.

 Purchases and sales of securities are recorded on a trade-date basis.
 Dividends are recorded on the ex-dividend date and interest income is recognized on the accrual basis.
-Net appreciation includes the Plan's gains and losses on investments bought and sold as well as held during the year.
+Net depreciation includes the Plan's gains and losses on investments bought and sold as well as held during the year.

 Notes Receivable from Participants - Notes receivable from participants are measured at their unpaid principal balance.
 Delinquent participant loans are reclassified as distributions based on the terms of the plan document.
 Related fees are recorded as administrative expenses and are expensed when they are incurred.
-No allowance for credit losses has been recorded as of December 31, 2014 and 2013.
+No allowance for credit losses has been recorded as of December 31, 2015 and 2014.
 If a participant ceases to make loan repayments and the Plan Administrator deems the participant loan to be in default, the participant loan balance is reduced and a benefit payment is recorded.